donn/Phi/Readme.md

 We are interested in supporting Visual Studio in the future.

 # Build Instructions
-Run `git submodule update --init --recursive`.
+Run `git submodule update --init --recursive --depth 1`.

 We use open source libraries for various functions, and they're all imported using git submodules.